dev-Seeks/college/2023-2024/sem2/python/expensetracker/README.md

-<h4>The Expense Tracker is a commandline-based application designed to help users manage their expenses effectively.
-It provides various features to log expenses, manage budgets, analyze spending patterns, and track expense trends over time.
-Below are the key features of the Expense Tracker:</h4>
+<h3>The Expense Tracker is a commandline-based application designed to help users manage their expenses effectively.</h3>

 <hr>